News

 Integrating GRID3 data into vaccination plans

 In early 2022, the dashboard was presented by NPHCDA at a COVID-19 Strategy Group meeting where international organisations with country offices in Nigeria, such as CDC Nigeria, were in attendance.
 Dr. Hadley Ikwe, a Senior Immunisation Specialist at CDC Nigeria, saw the value of the dashboard.
-He noticed how GRID3 population estimates could be used to prioritise efforts within daily implementation plans (DIPs, a series of documents produced and used by health staff each day to determine where they plan to cover and how many vaccines they should try to administer).
+He noticed how GRID3 population estimates and settlement data could be used to prioritise efforts within daily implementation plans (DIPs, a series of documents produced and used by health staff each day to determine where they plan to cover and how many vaccines they should try to administer).
 With this purpose in mind, Dr. Hadley spent time familiarising himself with the dashboard and then he, with support from AFENET and Sydani, met with state/Local Government Area Immunisation managers and COVID-19 vaccination teams to train them on how to use the tool within their vaccination planning process.

 ‘The dashboard made it very easy to visualize, use and understand the data even though I am not a GIS expert.
 I was able to intuitively make vaccination planning-related decisions from it,’